-Additional activities including a bioluminescent kayak tour and a snorkeling expedition to Isla Tortuga are optional but highly recommended and can be added for an additional fee.
+- Additional activities include a bioluminescent kayak tour, birding, and a snorkeling expedition to Isla Tortuga are optional but highly recommended and can be added for an additional fee.
 Activities and fees listed below.

 Take a boat to Isla Tortuga, picnic on the island, and snorkel in the crystalline waters.
 This expedition will be a lovely relaxing way to spend your last day!

-Hiking in Curu National Park: 2 half day hikes, $50
+- Hiking in Curu National Park: 1 half day hike, $25

 Take your sensory awareness developed in the studio into the natural wonders of Costa Rica.
 This beautiful preserved land features mangrove swamps, mango groves, and old growth jungle.

-How do I get to Mar y Sol/Playa Tambor?
+How do I get to Blue Zone Retreat/Playa Tambor?

-There are many ways to get to Mar y Sol in Playa Tambor, but the easiest way is to fly into the small airport in Tambor where we can pick you up on Monday.
+There are many ways to get to Blue Zone Retreat/Playa Tambor, but the easiest way is to fly into the small airport in Tambor where we can pick you up on Monday.
 Direct flights are likely available to Liberia and San Jose, where you can get on the smaller flight to Tambor.
 Alternatively, you could also fly to Liberia or San Jose, and take a shuttle bus to Tambor.
-Once in Tambor, we will pick you up and bring you to Mar y Sol.
+Once in Tambor, we will pick you up and bring you to the Blue Zone Retreat.